-For prepackaged foods that are not directly offered to consumers, they shall declare the name, net content, configuration, date of manufacture, shelf life, and storage conditions of the foods, as required by corresponding requirements in Article 4 of this Standard.
+For prepackaged foods that are not directly offered to consumers, they shall declare the name, net content and configuration (excluding those sold by measurement), date of manufacture, shelf-life expiration date, and storage conditions of the foods, as required by corresponding requirements in Article 4 of this Standard.
 Other information that are not declared on the label shall be provided in the digital labels, or through the instructions or contracts.